Natanz Nuclear Facility: Acknowledgement, operations and expansion

+In the early 2000s, North Korea received approximately $25 million for giving Iran tunneling technology, which was widely employed at the underground nuclear site.
 In 2002, the NCRI exposed the existence of an undisclosed uranium enrichment facility in Natanz, leading to concerns about Iran's nuclear program.
-This once secret site was one of the two exposed by Alireza Jafarzadeh in August 2002.
+This once-secret site was one of the two exposed by Alireza Jafarzadeh in August 2002.

 In 2003, after the Iranian government formally acknowledged the facilities, the Atomic Energy Agency inspected them, finding that they had a more advanced nuclear program than had previously been anticipated by U.S. intelligence.
 The initial discovery of the enrichment facility in Natanz, as well as Iran's refusal to fully cooperate with the IAEA, heightened tensions between Iran and Western powers.

 In February 2003, IAEA Director General Mohamed ElBaradei visited the site and reported that 160 centrifuges were complete and ready for operation, with 1,000 more under construction at the site.
 During 2003, IAEA inspectors found particles of highly enriched uranium (HEU) at the Natanz facility.
 Iran claimed the material was contaminated by the supplier country, though Iran did not name it.
 In accordance with Code 3.1 of the Subsidiary Arrangements to Iran's safeguards agreement that were in force up to that time, Iran was not obligated to declare the Natanz enrichment facility until six months before nuclear material was introduced into the facility.

 Enrichment of uranium at the plant was halted in July 2004 during negotiations with European countries.
 In 2006, Iran announced that it would resume uranium enrichment.
-In September 2007, the Iranian government announced it had installed 3 centrifuges at Natanz.
-In 2010, the International Atomic Energy Agency (IAEA) was told by the Iranian government that future enrichment programmes would take place at Natanz, and they would start in March 2011.
+In September 2007, the Iranian government announced it had installed three centrifuges at Natanz.
+In 2010, the IAEA was told by the Iranian government that future enrichment programmes would take place at Natanz, beginning in March 2011.

-After the election of Mahmoud Ahmadinejad as president of Iran in August 2005, the regime reversed its cooperative stance with the IAEA, on 10 January 2006 Iran removed the IAEAs safeguarding seals from the facility and resumed uranium enrichment, introducing uranium hexafluoride gas (UF6) into centrifuges both in the FEP and in the PFEP.
+After the election of Mahmoud Ahmadinejad as president of Iran in August 2005, the regime reversed its cooperative stance with the IAEA.
+On 10 January 2006, Iran removed the IAEA's safeguarding seals from the facility and resumed uranium enrichment, introducing uranium hexafluoride gas (UF_{6}) into centrifuges both in the FEP and PFEP.
 According to the IAEA, in 2009 there were approximately 7,000 centrifuges installed at Natanz, of which 5,000 were producing low enriched uranium.
 In August 2010, the IAEA said Iran had started using a second set of 164 centrifuges linked in a cascade to enrich uranium to up to 20% at its Natanz Pilot Fuel Enrichment Plant.